-The Cusp website helps 18–35s manage their finances; it also helps the bank reach those “hard to get” young Australians.
+Westpac’s content marketing play helps 18–35s manage their finances.
+It also helps the bank reach those “hard to get” young Australians.

 A fair bit of recent commentary about content marketing has concentrated on one thing: its imminent demise.
 Much of the chatter has been about how difficult it is to rise above the stinking slew of pungent content pumped out of every channel at all times of the day.